Knowledge Libraries

 The main benefits of using knowledge libraries are, among others:

-• The promotion of the principle: quality right the first time,
+• The promotion of the quality principle: right the first time,

 • Enabling semantic search portals to archive and retrieve assets,

-• And reducing time to market,
+• Reducing time to market,

 • Improving the way engineers generate (author) new assets,